Last updated: 3 May 2018

 We may transfer your personal information across national borders to other countries in compliance with applicable laws.

 If you reside outside of North America, your relationship is with Adobe Ireland.
-Adobe Ireland will transfer your personal information to some organizations which are located outside the European Economic Area (EEA) and Switzerland, namely the US and India and other locations where we Adobe may have operations in the future.
+Adobe Ireland will transfer your personal information to some organisations which are located outside the European Economic Area (EEA) and the United Kingdom and/or Switzerland, namely the US and India and other locations where we Adobe may have operations in the future.

 The information above applies to Adobe users who are consumers.
 More information is available for our business customers that want to learn more about European data transfers [https://www.adobe.com/privacy/eudatatransfers.html].